 But, more about my gayness later on…

-As issues revolving my sexuality started to bubble up inside me I decided that I’d just take the year off, relax, calm my mind and body, and try to work through the mess that had piled up.
-Luckily for me, my family still lived in Japan where I spent a good portion of my youth, and for the next several months, I lived there – waking up late, eating sushi, and just really taking care of me.
+As issues revolving around my sexuality started to bubble up inside me, I decided that I’d just take the year off, relax, calm my mind and body, and try to sift through the mess that had piled up.
+Fortunately, my family still lived in Japan where I spent a good portion of my youth, and for the next several months, I lived there – waking up late, eating sushi, and just really taking care of me.

 While I was in Japan, I was able to focus on healing myself.
 I was able to sleep deeply, I had access to good food, I felt support from my family, and I was able to get back on a good workout routine thanks largely to the gym on the air force base.

-It was like rehab for me.
+It was like a 4-month long retreat/rehab for me.
 A much needed break, and my “Sabbatical” as I’ve nicknamed this period.
 The slower pace of life in rural Japan did wonders on my body, my mind and my soul.
-Living in a farming community, I was able to enjoy the beautiful landscape, and clear, fresh air, without the neuroticism of trying to be “successful” and without incessant drive to accumulate material wealth that is so predominant in Western culture.
+Living in a farming community, I was able to enjoy the beautiful landscape, and clear, fresh air without the neuroticism of trying to be “successful” and without the incessant drive to accumulate material wealth that is so predominant in Western culture.

 It was here that I started to see just how out of alignment I was with myself.
-Working crazy hours, going at a million miles per hour, and not stopping to appreciate simpler things, just wasn’t working for me back in the states.
+Working around the clock, going at a million miles per hour, and not stopping to appreciate simpler things just wasn’t working for me back in the states.
 It took the contrast of my life as a corporate manager set against the serene lifestyle of northern Japan for me to fully appreciate just how important rest is to healing the body.

 After a few months of some serious R&R, I was ready to go back to the states and take the next step.
 My body was starting to heal, my digestion was getting better, my skin was clearing up, and I started to feel that warm sense of hope that makes you smile to yourself for no reason.

-All seemed very calm on the surface, but I was still dealing with one minor detail that I purposely chose to ignore in the hopes that those feelings would just somehow, go away.
+All seemed very calm on the surface, but I was still dealing with one miiiiiiiiiiiinor detail that I purposely chose to ignore in the hopes that those feelings would just somehow, go away.